anstoradonlab/rdfix/README.md

  ### 5 Edit the data file

  The `raw-data.csv` file contains input data.
-Modify your file so that it contains your data.
+Modify this so that it contains your data.
 The columns are:

-  - `time`: Timestamp (at the end of interval) in YYYY-mm-dd HH:MM:SS format.
-Presently, this must be 30-minute intervals without gaps.
-If you're running
+  - `time`: Timestamp (at the end of interval) in YYYY-mm-dd HH:MM:SS format.  **Presently, this must be 30-minute intervals without gaps.**
   - `counts`: Net counts over the period (t-deltaT, t).
 Missing values are allowed, indicated with `NaN`
   - `background_count_rate`: Background count rate, counts/sec.
 If provided in counts/30-minute, then divide by 1800 (seconds/half-hour).
   - `sensitivity`: Detector calibration coefficient, (counts/sec)/(Bq/m3)